talehto/voice-alarm-app/android-app/VoiceAlarmApp/README.md

 npx react-native run-android
 ```

+# Troubleshooting

+## "Stop alarm" dialog is not shown

+Notification channels are immutable.
+If the user (or an old build) lowered the channel or disabled “pop on screen,” the full-screen won’t appear.

+* Go to Settings → Apps → Your app → Notifications → your “Alarms (Silent)” channel.
+Ensure Importance = High and pop-ups allowed.

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.